wildlife-dynamics/speed-trend/README.md

-# speedmap-trend
+# speed-trend

-Ecoscope workflow repository for the Speedmap with Trend Analysis workflow.
+Ecoscope workflow repository for the Speed with Trend Analysis workflow.
 Classifies EarthRanger subject movement by speed and fits a trend model (Linear, GLM, GAM, or GAMM) to mean speed over time.